isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-11-13-post-Second Reading Speech for the Administration of Justice (Protection) (Amendment) Bill.md

 29.&nbsp;In developing these proposals, we are keenly aware of the need to strike a balance between the need to guard against abuse of process and the rights of litigants to ventilate genuine claims before the courts.&nbsp;

 {:start="30"}
-30.&nbsp;Our policy intent is that the litigants and lawyers who act with reasonable care and in good faith should not be penalised.&nbsp;
+30.&nbsp;Our policy intent is that the litigants and lawyers who act with reasonable care and in good faith should not be penalised.

 {:start="31"}
 31.&nbsp;We looked at past examples of conduct which amounted to abuse of process.
 We also examined the leading case of <i>Chee Siok Chin v MHA</i>,where the court had set out the categories of abuse of process at common law.
-To ensure that we only capture egregious cases as contempt, the provisions in the Bill specify narrower categories than what was set out in <i>Chee Siok Chin</i>.&nbsp;
+To ensure that we only capture egregious cases as contempt, the provisions in the Bill specify narrower categories than what was set out in <i>Chee Siok Chin</i>.

 {:start="32"}
 32.&nbsp;The approach we have taken ensures that the amendments will not cover the typical case of a civil matter that is struck out for the sole reason that it has no merit.
 Such cases can continue to be adequately dealt with by striking out and costs orders.